HenriUwU/gomoku/doc/src/contents/project/toolbox.md

 <br>

 The use is pretty simple.
 First, you need to add the `-pg` option in your compilation flags to gather caller-function data.
-A call to the monitor function 'mcount' is inserted before each function call.
+A call to the monitor function `mcount` is inserted before each function call.

 <br>